- Major Studies

 Types of business and data analytics capabilities surveyed include data warehouse/data marts, ad-hoc queries, predictive analytics, ETL, dashboards, big data storage, unstructured data analytics, in-memory analytics, and machine learning.

-Types of enterprise asset management solutionssystems surveyed include asset life cycle management, asset accounting, maintenance planning, asset monitoring, maintenance supply chain, geographical information systems (GIS), and virtual/augmented reality.
+Types of enterprise asset management solutions surveyed include asset life cycle management, asset accounting, maintenance planning, asset monitoring, maintenance supply chain, geographical information systems (GIS), and virtual/augmented reality.

 Artificial intelligence functionality surveyed includes rule-based reasoning, machine learning, speech recognition, natural language processing, and facial/object recognition.